sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/00-TITLE.md

 ![h-800](./assets/images/es_encapsulation_eng.png)

 Notes:
-- Ecmascript est le standard, JS est une implémentation de ES.
-Unity est part exemple aussi une autre implémentation de Ecmascript via Uniscript
+- Ecmascript is the standard, JS is an ES implementation.
+Unity is for example also another implementation of Ecmascript via Uniscript
 - TC39 : group of javascript developer https://tc39.es/